If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 When creating an SEO strategy for your Shopify store marketing, be sure to:

-Here's how to promote Shopify store and eventual revenue with automation strategies.
+Here's how to promote the Shopify store and eventual revenue with automation strategies.

-As part of your Shopify promotion strategy, bring back shoppers who added products to the cart but never completed the purchase.
+As part of your Shopify marketing plan, bring back shoppers who added products to the cart but never completed the purchase.

 Use automated reminders over email, web push, SMS or even Facebook Messenger.